dell/csm-docs/content/docs/authorization/deployment/helm/_index.md

 ## Configuring the CSM Authorization Proxy Server

-The storage administrator must first configure the proxy server with the following:
+The first part of CSM for Authorization deployment is to configure the proxy server.
+This is controlled by the Kubernetes storage administrator.
-- Storage systems
-- Tenants
-- Roles
-- Role bindings

-This is done using `karavictl` to connect to the storage, tenant, and role services.
+Configuration is achieved by using `karavictl` to connect to the storage, tenant, and role services.
 In this example, we will be referencing an installation using `csm-authorization.com` as the authorization.hostname value and the NGINX Ingress Controller accessed via the cluster's master node.

 Run `kubectl -n authorization get ingress` and `kubectl -n authorization get service` to see the Ingress rules for these services and the exposed port for accessing these services via the LoadBalancer.
 For example: